computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/curricula/WhitmanCollege.md

 3. Draft program-level learning outcomes;
 4. Map our learning outcomes to the [CS 2023](https://csed.acm.org/cs2023-report-with-feedback/) Knowledge Areas and identify program "Competency Areas";
 5. Reflect on our current program to identify areas of alignment and misalignment to our developing program vision.
+6. Ideate curriculum innovations that could address new program goals and vision.

 Step 0 was not part of the Workbook but required by our administration as a condition of funding an external facilitator.

-Each CS faculty member had an separate copy of the workbook that they used to do each activity individually.
-After each activity, we then synthesized our individual responses into a shared department workbook, engaging in a process of synthesis and deliberation through co-writing and co-editing.
+Each CS faculty member had an separate copy of the workbook that we used to do each activity individually, allowing us to develop and articulate ideas on our own to avoid groupthink.
+We then synthesized our individual responses into a shared department workbook, engaging in a process of synthesis and deliberation through co-writing and co-editing.
+Additionally, we participated in several group activities such as brainstorming design contraints on sticky notes and clustering them into themes which we prioritized.

 By the end of the workshop, we had identified several key goals that would require curricular revision to achieve, such as:

 * Redesign some core courses to require _no_ prerequisites in order to broaden entry points into the major, and increase points of engagement for nonmajors and opportunities for in-class discussions of social and ethical topics.
 * Reduce the number of required courses to enable more opportunity for student choice in electives.